josepsitjar/EOwithGEE/auto_GEE.rst

   Map.addLayer(clipped, visParams, 'clipped composite');

-1.9 Vegetation indices
+1.10 Vegetation indices
 ==========================

-Work again over a scene, and calculate the vegetation index NDVI:
+Working again over a scene, we are going to calculate the vegetation index **NDVI**:

 .. code-block:: JavaScript